VA Compensation for Schizoaffective Disorder Everything You Need To Know

 If you are a veteran with a diagnosis of schizoaffective disorder, you may be eligible to receive VA disability benefits.
-As a VA disability recipient, you will be eligible for monthly compensation, free VA health care, and other perks.
+As a VA disability recipient, you will be eligible for monthly compensation and other perks.

 Military Service and Schizoaffective Disorder